-The Wastewater Operator Certification Program currently has 871 certified operators with municipal/compatible certificates.
-In addition, there are currently 87 certified operators with industrial certificates (see chart at left for a breakdown of certified wastewater operators by category).
+The Wastewater Operator Certification Program currently has 864 operators with facilities.

+municipal/compatible certificates.
+In addition, there are currently 91 certified operators with industrial certificates (see chart at left for a breakdown of certified wastewater operators by category).

 NDEQ also reviews applications and issues operator certification exemptions for towns and other entities that have full-retention non-discharging lagoon wastewater treatment facilities that may not require qualified operators due to very limited maintenance and operational needs.
-The exemption is for a fixed four-year period and the period under current review will end at the end of 2016.
-NDEQ has contacted a total of 252 facilities potentially eligible for the exemption and, of these, issued four-year operator exemptions to 216 facilities.
+The exemption is for a fixed four-year period and the period under current review will end at the end of 2020.
+NDEQ has contacted approximately 300 facilities potentially eligible for the exemption and, of these, issued four-year operator exemptions to 216